-Did Abraham meet JESUS?
+Did Abraham talk with JESUS?

 Question: In Genesis it says the Lord and some strangers visited Abraham.
 Did he actually meet and talk with JESUS?

 Abram was being hospitable to the strangers based on custom ---- but he may have also known one of them personally.
-The Wycliffe Bible Commentary, page 24, has this comment for Genesis 18:2 : "Abraham proved extraordinarily hospitable.
+The Wycliffe Bible Commentary, page 24, states regarding Genesis 18:2 that "Abraham proved extraordinarily hospitable.
 He did everything for his guests that Oriental hospitality could suggest.
 His manner was all that could be asked."
-Jamieson, Fausset, and Brown's Commentary by Zondervan, page 28, has this to say about verse 2: "he ran to meet them . . .When the visitor is an ordinary person, the host merely rises; but if of superior rank, the custom is to advance a little towards the stranger, and after a very low bow, turn and lead him to the tent, putting an arm round his waist, or tapping him on the shoulder as they go, to assure him of welcome."
+Jamieson, Fausset, and Brown's Commentary by Zondervan, says regarding verse 2 that when someone at that time was visited by an ordinary person the host would simply stand up.
+However, if the visitor was of some 'superior rank' (or a friend), custom was to bow low then lead the visitor(s) to a tent.

 In Genesis 18:1, the word "Lord" comes from the word Yehovah (Strong's Concordance #3068), which is generally pronounced as Jehovah (Other pronunciations include Yahweh and Yahveh.
 The name is so sacred that orthodox Jews will not even attempt to pronounce it.
-Instead they usually use the term "Hashem" or "Adonai".).
+Instead they usually use the term "Hashem" or "Adonai").
 We know from previous scriptures such as Genesis 12:1, 15:1, and 17:1 that the 'father of the faithful' had seen the "Lord" appearing to him as Yehovah.

-In John 8:53, in a dialogue between Jesus and the Jews, he is asked the question: "Are you greater than our father Abraham, who is dead?
+In John 8:53, in a dialogue between Jesus and the Jews, he is asked the question, "Are you greater than our father Abraham, who is dead?
 And the prophets are dead.
 Who do you make yourself out to be?"